Ceramic Dictionary

 es: MARRON

-Brown is a color that has been used a great deal in ceramics.
-It is an earth color and has many different variations when mixed with other colors.
-We think of it as dark, but it has a range going from a light cream to nearly black.
+Brown is a color that has been used a great deal in pottery.
+It is an earth color and varies enormously when mixed with other colors.
+We think of it as dark, but it ranges from a light cream to nearly black.

 The following five are ones we use in the Majolica method.

-2. Brown-red came into Spanish ceramics from England during the eighteenth century.
-It is a reddish brown and warm color, good for shading and outlines.
+2. Brown-red came into Spanish pottery from England during the eighteenth century.
+It is reddish brown and a warm color, good for shading and outlines.

 ca: PINZELL